phosphorus9273/scenexe2-private-server-plus/README.md

 once done run 'node "server.js"' if your running the server on your local machine goto https://127.0.0.1:3000 otherwise find the ip of the server and goto https://ServerIP:3000

+If Running on Glitch or other hosting sites you might need to add 'Security: "http"' to the options to run the Server